-Winter is a golden opportunity for our dogs to make their way under heaping, warm dinner tables, sniffing for scraps of garlic potatoes and roasted chicken.
+Winter is a golden opportunity for our dogs to make their way under dinner tables heaped with food, sniffing for scraps of garlic potatoes and roasted chicken.
 It’s a good time to review the most dangerous foods for your dog (toxic ingredients like onion and garlic are often hidden in dishes like soups and stews), but contrary to popular belief, not all table food is bad for our dogs.

 So where does this myth come from?
 Marketing, for starters.
 After the invention of processed dog food, manufacturers were still struggling to successfully convince pet owners to replace real food with new, commercial varieties.
 So in the mid 1960s, the pet food industry launched a marketing campaign imploring consumers to “Ban All Table Scraps” from their pets’ bowls and switch to dry kibble.
-It worked, and we’ve been scared to give our dogs human food ever since.
-While the kibble guys were right in that you don’t want to train your dog to beg at the table or feed those garlic potatoes you just fried up, most people are starting to understand that a fresh food diet is a much healthier option for dogs.
-What some pet owners may not know is that even feeding the right table scraps can also be healthful and beneficial.
+It worked, and, at least in the U.S., we’ve been hesitant to give our dogs “human food” ever since.

 Avoid anything fried or cooked with additives and stick with whole, fresh foods like meat, vegetables, and fruit.
 These are best in their natural states or lightly cooked, and are not only safe for your dogs, but also beneficial for their health.
 Fresh food is also easier for your pup to digest than processed dog food and can lead to better breath, a shinier coat, and a trimmer waistline.
 How many brown balls of kibble can promise that?